 Following Pöferlein (2021), we include an automated alteration of the words "betrug" and "sorgen" prior to the parsing procedure when using the BPW_N word lists.
 Additionally, when using the BPW_E, we add the word "bremse" from the BPW_N word list and the two words "stahl" and "sucht" from the BP-W_E dictionary to the automated alteration.
-When written in lowercase the words "betrug", "sorgen" and "sucht" are changed to "betrugnoneg", "sorgennoneg" and "suchtnoneg" and "stahlnoneg" when written with a first capital letter.
+When written in lowercase the words "betrug", "sorgen" and "sucht" are changed to "betrugnoneg", "sorgennoneg" and "suchtnoneg".
+Additionally, the words "bremse" and "stahl" are changed to "bremsenoneg" and "stahlnoneg" when written with a first capital letter.
 These alterations are due to the change in meaning of certain words when written with a first capital or lowercase letter.
 Due to peculiarities of the German language, in addition to the approach of Pöferlein (2021), occurrences of the word "betrug" at the beginning of a sentence are changed to "betrugnoneg".
 Table 4 displays an overview of these different meanings.
 Due to this pre parsing procedure, we are able to additionally reduce the stated exaggeration of negative words in Pöferlein (2021).